SING FOR EARTH DAY

 Polly Higgins ( Ecocide Lawyer and co founder of The Stop Ecocide Campaign)

-and Gail Bradbrook ( co founder of Extinction Rebellion).
+Gail Bradbrook ( co founder of Extinction Rebellion)

-The vision was of people gathering to participate in a creative nature tending process infusing
+The vision for Sing For Earth Day was inviting people to participate in a creative nature tending process infusing

 The Work That Reconnects spiral practices with song, music, movement and nature based practices.